CambridgeEngineering/PartIB-Computing-Device-Programming/i2c-testing.rst

 Hopefully you found already that the default pins for I\ :sup:`2`\ C communication on your microcontroller board are

+While your board is disconnected from the computer, use the jumper wires to connect VCC to the 3.3V pin of the board, and GND to GND.
-Use the jumper wires to connect VCC and GND, as well as SDA and SCL to the pins D14 and D15.
+Then connect SDA and SCL to the pins D14 and D15, respectively, in order to use the default I2C pins.